acmegrouptest/brandnewproduct/README.md

   8. Let's check if everything worked properly!
-  [Go to Acme Group Docs Page](https://acmegrouptest.github.io/brandnewproduct/) (Some seconds may be need to see the latest updates.)
+  [Go to Acme Group Docs Page](https://acmegrouptest.github.io/brandnewproduct/)

+  (Some extra seconds may be need to see the latest updates)